30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Mince the garlic by making very fine cuts in multiple directions

-• Your garlic pieces should be no larger than 1/16 inch
+• Your garlic pieces should be very small, no larger than 1/16 inch

 5. Chicken preparation: